Christian Cage: In-ring return and departure (2020–2021)

 On the June 8, 2020 episode of Raw, Christian hosted The Peep Show with special guest Edge, who had returned to competition in January and was feuding with Randy Orton.
 The following week on Raw, Christian was challenged to an unsanctioned match by Orton.
-Christian, who had no offence in the match, quickly lost after a low blow from Ric Flair, which was followed by a punt kick from Orton.
+Christian, who had no offense in the match, quickly lost after a low blow from Ric Flair, which was followed by a punt kick from Orton.
 At Clash of Champions, Christian got revenge on Orton by attacking him during his ambulance match against Drew McIntyre for the WWE Championship.
 He then appeared as a surprise entrant in the 2021 Royal Rumble match, entering at number 24 and lasting over 18 minutes before being eliminated by Seth Rollins.
 During the match, he briefly reunited with Edge, who would eventually win by last eliminating Orton.
 Following this, it was reported that Reso was no longer under contract with WWE.

 All Elite Wrestling (2021–present)

+Storyline with Jungle Boy (2021–2023)

-Reso made his surprise debut for All Elite Wrestling (AEW) and signed a multi-year contract at Revolution on March 7, 2021, reverting to his Christian Cage persona.
-Cage wrestled his debut match for AEW on the March 31 episode of Dynamite, defeating Frankie Kazarian, in what was Christian's first official singles match in seven years.
-At the Double or Nothing on May 30, Cage participated in the Casino Battle Royale, but he was the last competitor eliminated by the eventual winner Jungle Boy.
+Reso made his surprise debut for All Elite Wrestling (AEW) as Christian Cage and signed a multi-year contract at Revolution on March 7, 2021.
+At Double or Nothing on May 30, Cage participated in the Casino Battle Royale, but he was the last competitor eliminated by the eventual winner Jungle Boy.
 Soon after, he would begin a partnership with Jungle Boy and become his mentor.
-Cage would continue to stay undefeated in singles matches, beating the likes of Angélico, Matt Hardy, and The Blade.
+Cage faced Kenny Omega, defeating him for the Impact World Championship on the premiere episode of Rampage on August 13, but losing at All Out in a match for the AEW World Championship, marking Cage's first loss in AEW.
+At the Revolution event on March 6, 2022, Cage competed in the Face of the Revolution ladder match for a future opportunity at the AEW TNT Championship, but the match was won by Wardlow.